testground/docs/README.md

 ## Documentation issues

-{% hint style="warning" %}
-**This docs site is work-in-progress!** You're bound to find dragons 🐉 in some sections, so please bear with us!
+!> **This docs site is work-in-progress!** You're bound to find dragons 🐉 in some sections, so please bear with us!
 If something looks wrong, please [open a docs issue](https://github.com/testground/testground/issues/new?assignees=&labels=docs&template=DOCS.md&title=docs%20site:%20%3Cdescribe%20the%20problem%3E) on our main repo.
-{% endhint %}